Developing wetlands regulations

 - land subject to coastal storm flowage, which is the same as the 100-year floodplain.

 Community engagement and feedback from stakeholders is critical.
 It helps us shape an effective and community-supported set of regulations.
 As part of the process, we are seeking input from the community on the proposed draft regulations.
+The comment period is open until July 30, 2021.
 If you have comments or questions on the proposed regulations, please let us know!How you can be involved: